On the 12th Day of Christmas Science, my mommy made with me…

 For our final project in The Twelve Days of Science, we’re taking a look at the science of marshmallows and experimenting with them!
 We have marshmallow snow people and candy cane peeps and as adorable as these candy critters are, they had better watch out!
 For we have been concocting some crazy plans of science and these little guys are not long for this world…

-So, now that we've got a bit of an understanding about what makes up these adorable little marshmallow creatures, let's have some fun with science!
+So, now that we’ve got a bit of an understanding of what makes up these adorable little marshmallow creatures, let’s have some fun with science!